eXascaleInfolab/bench-vldb20/Algorithms/README.md

 }
 ```

-After that we need to add the key field of the class to a package of executable algorithms.
+After that we need to add the key properties of the class to a package of executable algorithms.

 ```bash
 code Algorithms/AlgoPack.cs
 ```

 First, we need to specify the codename (meanimp) and environmental variables.
 Since it's part of the collection, those are all the same across the board.
-Commented line might be repurposed later if you want to add parametrization.
 On line 200 insert the following block.

 ```C#
 public partial class MeanImputeAlgorithm